ChatGPT for marketing: the workflows worth your time in 2026

 The businesses winning with ChatGPT in their marketing operations are doing the second thing.
 The ones that are not are doing the first.

 This is the operator guide to ChatGPT for marketing in 2026.
 Not the theoretical version.
-The version based on what we have shipped inside real SMEs across hospitality, professional services, and ecommerce.
+The version based on what we have built inside real SMEs across hospitality, professional services, and ecommerce.

-The marketing workflows that actually work with ChatGPT
+Which marketing workflows actually work with ChatGPT? ### Campaign brief drafting

 A marketer takes notes from a client or internal strategy session.
 ChatGPT reads the notes and generates a first-draft campaign brief in the company's standard format: objectives, target audience, key messages, channel plan, budget allocation, success metrics.
 The marketer reviews, adjusts, and sends.
 Before: 90 minutes.
 After: 20 minutes.